All the best Christmas Fundraisers

 Christmas is a time for fun, presents and merrymaking.

 But amongst the hustle and bustle it is also a time when many people try to think of the needs of others, either in their own community or further afield.

-Its also a great time for some festive Christmas Fundraising Ideas!
+Its a great time for some festive Xmas Fundraising Ideas!

-Below are some of the top Christmas Fundraisers many of which have been sent in by different non profit groups around the world:
+Below are some great Festive Fundraisers many of which have been sent in by different non profit groups around the world:

 If you have access to the raw materials selling Christmas greenery can be a great Christmas Fundraiser.
 Remember you should never take or cut from bushes where you do not have permission.
 If you can find a friendly landowner or farmer however you may be able to find all sorts of bits and pieces that can be sold for Christmas decorations.

 These are the commonest items sold but there may be local traditions where you live.

 You need to sell your greenery quite close to Christmas to keep it fresh.
 A table at a Christmas Bazaar or in a town centre the week before Christmas is perfect.